 Summary, open questions and outlook

 Recent research has generated fascinating new insights into the diversification and complexity of naturally occurring antibody responses.
 These results have highlighted that many post-translational modifications of the antibody amino acid backbone act as highly specific adaptions to fine tune IgG activity rather than arbitrary variations occurring during immune responses.
 Indeed, advanced technologies generating antibodies with specific post-translational modifications have allowed their functional assignment but have also shown that peculiarities of individual monoclonal antibodies may impact these effects.
-This has provided the basis for understanding natural immune responses as well as for optimizing therapeutic antibodies.
+These insights have provided the basis for understanding natural immune responses as well as for optimizing therapeutic antibodies.
 The same notion applies to understanding IgG subclass activities especially in combination with post-translational modifications, greatly expanding possibilities for further improvement of IgG-based immunotherapy.
 If vaccine responses could be steered deliberately towards beneficial post-translational modifications, the generation of more effective vaccines for diseases such as those caused by HIV and Plasmodium subspecies may ultimately become possible.
 However, we are far from understanding how to achieve or prevent certain post-translational modifications, such as IgG fucosylation, which may increase protection against some infectious diseases but exacerbate disease pathology in others (e.g. SARS-CoV-2 and Dengue infections).
-Moreover, the entire antibody backbone including the antigen binding domain, play a decisive role in the effect certain posttranslational modifications have on antibody function.
+Moreover, the entire antibody backbone including the antigen-binding domain, play a decisive role in the effect certain post-translational modifications have on antibody function.
 Thus, continuing to learn from pathogen-specific and autoreactive humoral immune responses and the respective post-translational modifications and IgG subclass responses occurring, at the level of the population and the individual patient, will be key for fully exploiting the post-translational toolbox for improving antibody therapies.

 Acknowledgement